jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/table/table.rst

    :align: center

 3. Name - this is a name of a field
-4. Role name - this is a role which will be assgined to fill this field
+4. Role name - this is a role that will be assigned to fill this field
 5. Row numbering - this attribute specifies if number column will be shown in the table
 6. Columns - this attribute specifies number of usable table columns